 Although over one billion people scroll through Facebook’s news feed every single day, videos still default to playing silently.
 So if you’re hosting your video on Facebook, you should make sure it can be understood without sound.
 In addition to that, organic reach on Facebook has declined steadily over the past year, so you may want to invest in the platform’s impressive ad targeting as a way to capture the attention of viewers.

 In fact, one of the biggest benefits of hosting your video on Facebook is that it is easy to monetise your content.
 Facebook makes it easy to put ads before your video and even create ad breaks in between, however, when it comes to explainer videos, engagement should be more important than ad revenue.

-Our suggestion: Facebook has a huge audience of people ready to watch your video.
+Facebook has a huge audience of people ready to watch your video.
 However the lack of organic reach means you’ll need to use Facebook ads to get it in front of your target audience.

 Boasting clients such as Ford, Dunkin’ Donuts, and even the BBC, with Brightcove you know you’re in good hands.